Less popular and quieter than its neighbors to the south, Zadar surprises. Here is how to spend 48 hours In Zadar.

 Arguably the most unexpected (even after the Sea Organ and Sun Salutation) attraction in Zadar is the Museum of Ancient Glass.
 Housed in the 19th-century Cosmacendi Palace, this impressive museum exhibits the invention and evolution of glass.

 After the museum, meander back to the Forum.
 Stop at Narodni Trg, or People’s Square in English, for lunch.
 This is one of the busiest squares in the Old Town, a great place to relax on a patio and watch the world go by.
-Consider grabbing a drink and bite to eat at Café Lovre.
+Consider grabbing a drink and a bite to eat at Café Lovre.
 Housed in a former church, this is a peaceful spot during the day and a happening place in the evening.

 Spend the rest of the afternoon soaking up the warm Dalmatian sun at one of Zadar’s beaches.
 Note that, like most places in Dalmatia, there are no sand beaches here.
 The sunbathing and swimming spots are all either pebbled or concrete.